Tropical Storm Georgette (2010)

 Tropical Storm Georgette was a short-lived tropical storm that struck Baja California Sur in September 2010.
-Georgette originated from an area of disturbed weather over the eastern Pacific ocean on September 20.
+The seventh named storm (and final in the eastern Pacific proper) of the inactive 2010 Pacific hurricane season, Georgette originated from an area of disturbed weather over the eastern Pacific ocean on September 20.
 The next day, the system was upgraded into a tropical storm a short distance south of Baja California Sur.
 As the storm moved over the peninsula, it weakened to a tropical depression.
 It continued north and as such made landfall on mainland Mexico on September 22.
 Georgette dissipated early the next day while located inland over Sonora.
 Although officials noted the threat for heavy rainfall across northwest Mexico and Baja California, damage was minimal and no deaths were reported in the country.
 However, remnant moisture moved into New Mexico, producing flooding that killed one person.